frandiox/dotfiles/README.md

 Linux user configuration files (dotfiles).

-For those who change OS or machine very frequently it's very inconvenient to configure everything over and over again.
-This is my repo to share my own configuration files (although I am not the author of several configuration files themselves nor used modules) throughout my machines.
-This just creates links from your home folder to dotfiles folder, so all the config files remain there.
+These are the configuration files I use throughout my machines, although I am not the original author of some of them.
+This just creates symlinks from the home folder to dotfiles folder, so all the config files remain in the same place.

-Special thanks to Pablo Caro!
+Special thanks to [Pablo Caro](https://github.com/pcaro90/) for some of the configuration files!

 Fran Dios - me@frandiox.com - http://frandiox.com